 As we sat, stuck in traffic and in rain, it dawned on me: what the fuck was I thinking?

 Never before have we witnessed such masses descend upon these holy temples of consumerist worship.
 You may know them as malls or shopping centres; I call it the place where the cinema happens to be.

-And that place was packed.
-It was impossible to get close to it.
+And the place was packed.
+It was impossible to get anywhere close to it.
 We’d have missed the beginning of the movie — assuming we’d find parking and still get seats.

 Why the fuck am I driving anywhere near such a congregation of fools with more money than time management skills — on the last Sunday before Christmas, of all days?